bowersj/utilities/node/dataStructures/binaryHeaps/README.md

 # Binary Heaps (Max Binary Heap)

-A heap, as I have implamented it, is an array contain values in a sorted order, lowest to highest (ascending) or highest to lowest (descending).
+A Binary Heap, as I have implamented it, is an array contain values in a sorted order, lowest to highest (ascending) or highest to lowest (descending).
 The followning methods come with the heap class I implamented.

 * __[insert](https://github.com/bowersj/utilities/blob/db39eaf06a7972d456bf2a6cbf5f02133158f4af/node/dataStructures/binaryHeaps/binaryHeaps.js#L8)__ - adds a value to the heap in sorted order, thus maintaining the requirement of a heap.